 A travel and food writer who has experienced over 70 countries and written for The Guardian, Australian Gourmet Traveller, Feast, Delicious, National Geographic Traveller, Conde Nast Traveller, Travel+Leisure Southeast Asia, DestinAsian, TIME, CNN, The Independent, The Telegraph, Sunday Times Travel Magazine, AFAR, Wanderlust, International Traveller, Get Lost, Four Seasons Magazine, Fah Thai, Sawasdee, and more, as well as authored more than 40 guidebooks for Lonely Planet, DK, Footprint, Rough Guides, Fodors, Thomas Cook, and AA Guides.

-4 thoughts on “Dunkeld and The Grampians Guide – Where to Stay, Walk, Eat, Drink and Taste”
+4 thoughts on “Dunkeld and The Grampians Guide – Where to Stay, Eat, Drink and What to Do”

 1. I’ve been to the Royal mail once and am booked in to vist again later in the year.
 Dunkeld isn’t that far (about 2 hrs drive I think) from the Coonawarra wine region and you will pass through it if taking the more direct route to Coonawarra from Melbourne.
 I’ve tied in the Royal Mail visit with a trip to the wineries on the last trip and will do so again.
 It is as good as they say.